Qwinn1/forktools/README.md

 These are all very simple bash scripts.
 No compiling is necessary.
 Simply cat them and verify they're not doing anything you wouldn't want to do yourself.

+# WHAT'S NEW

+Still 100% local, still 100% bash!

+Version 1.2 introduces forkmon!
+This script gives you detailed information on every active fork process on your server, one section for farmers and another for harvesters.
+Includes longest response times, fullnode worker count, memory usage, and much more!
+(Effort%, height and wallet balance information will be trickier if I want to keep these tools local, so I'll get back to you all on those.)

+Also new is forktargets, which lists the target wallet addresses as configured in each fork's config.yaml in a convenient and organized list for easy visual comparison to whatever list of wallet addresses you're currently maintaining.
+Good to check this every so often to make sure wallets haven't been diverted by error or malicious action.

+Finally, forkstopa and forkports will now list their output alphabetically by fork name.

 # INSTALLATION

 ```